 Peerspace is the go-to booking platform for events of all kinds, from small group workshops to large retreats and social events.
 And since rental rates are set by the hour — with discounts for some all-day bookings — you’ll know exactly how much your gym space rental will cost.
 Some venues even come with additional equipment, including fitness gear and sound systems.

-Start by entering your activity, location, and timeframe for your event.
+Start by visiting our website and entering your event’s activity and location.
 You’ll see dozens of event spaces available for those dates in a city near you.
 Then, narrow your results down even further by setting a price range, number of attendees, and your desired space type or features.

-If you’re specifically looking for a gym space, then you can choose “gym,” but you might want to include related spaces like “dance studio” or “yoga studio” to keep your options open.
+If you’re specifically looking for gym space, then you can choose “gym,” but you might want to include related spaces like “dance studio” or “yoga studio” to keep your options open.
 Remember to check for features like surround sound, air conditioning, and the type of equipment included if those matter to you.

-Then, contact your host if you have any questions, or make your reservation through the secure online booking platform.
-You can also reach out to the Concierge service if you need additional amenities, such as a professional caterer or photographer for your event.
-From furniture to A/V gear, Peerspace has a network of trusted local vendors to ensure your needs are covered.
+Then, contact your host if you have any questions or make your reservation through the secure online booking platform.
+You can also reach out to them if you need additional amenities, such as a professional caterer or photographer for your event.

 Types of gym spaces

 - An old-school boxing gym in Oakland, CA, for up to 50 people

 - A physical therapy space in Queens County, NYC, for up to 35 people

-- A spacious gymnasium in Menlo Park, CA
+- A spacious gymnasium in Chicago, IL, for up to 25 people